Citizen, speak Turkish!: Political background

 Many Turkish politicians and intellectuals believed that in order to attain full rights as a Turkish citizen, one must learn and speak Turkish.
 One such intellect, Hamdullah Suphi Tanrıöver, believed especially that minorities could not be accepted as citizens of Turkey if they did not speak Turkish or accepted Turkish culture.
 Consequently, non-Turkish languages taught in minority schools were becoming less common, whereas in May 1923, the Turkish Ministry of Education made the teaching of the Turkish language, history, and geography compulsory in all non-Muslim schools.
-These subjects had to be taught in Turkish by "pure Turks" appointed by the Ministry.
-The "pure Turk" teachers received a salary set by the Ministry which was substantially higher than regular teachers, resulting in a heavy financial burden for minority schools.

 In 1935, during a speech at the Republican People's Party's fourth congress, Prime Minister İsmet İnönü was quoted as saying, "We will not remain silent.
 All citizens who live with us must speak Turkish!"

 The campaign went beyond the measures of mere policy of speaking Turkish, to an outright prevention and prohibition of any other language.

 "Citizen, speak Turkish!" campaign

-On January 13, 1928, the student union at the Darülfünun (Istanbul University) Law School in Istanbul started a campaign with the objective of preventing the use of languages other than Turkish to be used in public.
+On 13 January 1928, the student union at the Darülfünun (Istanbul University) Law School in Istanbul started a campaign with the objective of preventing the use of languages other than Turkish to be used in public.
 Signs were held by campaign organizers that proclaimed, "We cannot call Turk to those who do not speak Turkish".
 Some campaigners also chanted, "Speak Turkish or leave the country!".

 The campaigners placed posters in the major cities of the country with the slogan "Citizen, speak Turkish!" and the message further spread into the mass media, press, and political circles throughout the country.
 Signs in theaters, restaurants, hotels, and ferries urged everyone to speak Turkish and many people were harassed in public or criminalized for using a language other than Turkish.

 Citizens found to be using a language other than Turkish may sometimes have been charged with violating Article 159 (now defunct) of the Turkish penal code for "insulting Turkishness" as a legal justification.

 In the 1960s, the movement saw its revival as posters and signs were placed and hung throughout the country.